antimof/UxPlay/README.txt

 -   GPLv3, open source.
--   Support for both AirPlay Mirror and AirPlay Audio-only (Apple Lossless ALAC) protocols from current iOS/iPadOS 15.2 client devices.
+-   Support for both AirPlay Mirror and AirPlay Audio-only (Apple Lossless ALAC) protocols f from current iOS/iPadOS 15.2 client devices.
 -   macOS computers (2011 or later) can act either as AirPlay clients, or as the server running UxPlay (tested on macOS 10.15 Catalina).
     Using AirPlay, UxPlay can emulate a second display for macOS clients.
--   Support for older 32-bit iOS clients (such as iPad 2nd gen, iPhone 4S, when upgraded to iOS 9.3.5 or later), and also a Windows AirPlay-client emulator, AirMyPC.
+-   Support for older 32-bit iOS clients (such as iPad 2nd gen, iPhone 4S, when upgraded to iOS 9.3.5 or later), and a Windows AirPlay-client emulator, AirMyPC.
 -   Uses GStreamer, with options to select different output "videosinks" and "audiosinks".
 -   Support for server behind a firewall.
+-   **New**: Support for Raspberry Pi, with hardware video acceleration by Video4Linux2 (replacement for OpenMAX)

 This project is a GPLv3 open source unix AirPlay2 Mirror server for Linux, macOS, and \*BSD.
 It was initially developed by